William B. Hincks

-William Bliss Hincks was a Union Army soldier in the American Civil War who received the U.S. military's highest decoration, the Medal of Honor.
+William Bliss Hincks (1841–1903) was a Union Army soldier in the American Civil War who received the U.S. military's highest decoration, the Medal of Honor.

 Early life

 Hincks was born in 1841 in Bucksport, Maine.
 He moved to Bridgeport, Connecticut, as a boy.
 Described as a young man of scholastic aptitude and inclination, Hincks put his education on hold to enlist in the Civil War.

 Civil War military service

 In his regiment, he was said to be a man with strength of mind and purity of purpose, integrity of character, and frankness of manner who could not fail to influence his comrades and win their love and esteem.

 Hincks enlisted as a private and rose quickly through the ranks of the regiment.
 On August 20, 1862 he mustered into "A" Co.
 Connecticut 14th Infantry as a private, promoted Sergeant in February, 1863, Sergeant Major in June, 1863, Adjutant, in October 1863 and Major in April, 1865.
-With the exception of a short topur on the brigade staff, Hincks was with the 14th through all its engagements.
+With the exception of a short tour on the brigade staff, Hincks was with the 14th through all its engagements.
 He was mustered out with his regiment on May 31, 1865, having been in service from Antietam to Appomattox with the 14th Connecticut Regiment.